Email: info@tecplix.com

 • Fraudsters establish bogus profiles with the purpose of harming the victim

-• The fraudsters utilise the phoney profile to distribute misleading or fabricated information, harm the victim’s reputation, and may even send friend requests to the victim’s other friends in order to get financial profit
+• The fraudsters utilize the phony profile to distribute misleading or fabricated information, harm the victim’s reputation, and may even send friend requests to the victim’s other friends in order to get financial profit

 Why should we be worried?